xibosignage/xibo-manual/source/en/layouts_templates.md

 Sending a Player a Layout that has been designed with a 4:3 resolution which is connected to a 16:9 TV screen would result in two empty bars either side of your content.
 {/tip}

-- Provide a **Name** for easy identification purposes within the CMS.

 - On saving the form, the [Layout Designer](layouts_designer.html) will automatically open.